readium/architecture/locators/locator-api.md

 The function takes as a parameter the index of the Locator object in the array of Locators, and the array itself.

-# PLying with Synthetic Pages
+# Playing with Synthetic Pages

 The term "page" refers here to the notion of synthetic page in the current resource.